StanfordVotes is a

 to increase voter turnout among Stanford students.
 Formed in response to the low student voter turnout rates in 2014 and 2016, StanfordVotes engages with campus leadership and other stakeholders to help create a culture of civic engagement on the Farm.
 StanfordVotes is run through the Stanford in Government (SIG) Civic Engagement Branch in collaboration with the Haas Center for Public Service, and has partnerships with the Associated Students of Stanford University (ASSU) and the President’s Office.

 During the 2018 election, volunteers encouraged Stanford community members to vote through tabling in White Plaza, a Party at the Post Office event, and registering people to vote in dining halls.
 Due to these and other efforts, student turnout increased from 16.9% in 2014 to 42.7% in 2018.
 Since 2018, we’ve implemented an enrollment hold, which encourages students to register to vote (if eligible) before they’re allowed to sign up for classes.
-Despite the COVID-19 pandemic and the unprecedented nature of this year’s election cycle, we're aiming for even better numbers in 2020 through new partnerships and creative methods of digital engagement.
+Despite the COVID-19 pandemic and the unprecedented nature of last year’s election cycle, we aimed for even better numbers in 2020 through new partnerships and creative methods of digital engagement.

 A fun fact about Emily is she used to perform in a circus troupe!